 Disadvantages of Delayed Cord Clamping?

-Some studies have shown that DCC can slightly increase the chance of jaundice in newborns, but strong evidence shows that the benefits of DCC outweigh this.
+Some studies have shown that DCC can slightly increase the chance of jaundice in newborns, but strong evidence shows that the benefits of Cord Clamp outweigh this.

 Breast milk Jaundice is very common in newborns.
 Some newborn babies need phototherapy to get rid of jaundice.